NMGRL/pychron/docs/user_guide/preferences/constants.rst

 General
 *******

-1. Age Units
+1. Age Units.
+Age units to display e.g Ma, Ka, etc.
-2. Allow Negative Ca Correction
+2. Allow Negative Ca Correction.
+Allow the Ca37 correction to be negative.
+If not checked Ca37 = max(0, Ca37)

 Decay
 *****